 After the 18th century the towns fortunes declined, and it became a bit of a ghost town.
 This worked in its favour from a preservation perspective, as many of the buildings survived largely unchanged to the present day.

 Parts of the town, including Culross Palace, are preserved by the National Trust for Scotland.
-The village itself is free and open to visitors, however Culross Palace has an entry fee.
+The village itself is free and open to visitors, however Culross Palace has an entry fee, which is currently £14 for an adult.
 It’s free for National Trust members.
+Note that Culross Palace is a National Trust for Scotland property, so it isn’t covered by the Historic Scotland Explorer Pass.
 Overseas visitors can buy a National Trust Touring Pass which grants access to over 300 properties across the UK for a number of days.

 You can see details of opening hours and prices here.